 The surprise was the women’s dress.
 One wore a tidy hijab, loose sweater, and skirt – relatively conservative attire, you might say.
 The other was dressed, as I put it to my companion, “like a Barbie doll.”
 Bleached hair, false eyelashes, acrylic nails, thick makeup.
 In a final affront to my expectations, she had kicked off her shoes and perched barefoot and cross-legged on her chair.
 This woman would have stood out in a Bohemian café in my west-coast city.
 Here she was, in the ancient city of Madaba, sharing intimacies with a woman whose religious credentials were inscribed on her clothing.
 How could these two women be friends?

-No doubt there are plenty of devout Muslims who, for religious or other reasons, would look askance at the choices of the woman I judged so harshly – just as I, in my middle-class prudishness, turn up my nose at what I take to be the sexualized dress of my teenager’s friends.
+No doubt there are plenty of devout Muslims who, for cultural or religious reasons, would look askance at the choices of the woman I described as a Barbie doll – just as I, in my middle-class prudishness, turn up my nose at what I take to be the sexualized dress of my teenager’s friends.
 Certainly there are contexts where this young woman would be punished for perceived offences to God.
-Meanwhile, women in my culture who dress like her are likely to find themselves censured and blamed when they “provoke” unwanted sexual attention.
+Meanwhile, women in my culture who dress like her often find themselves censured and blamed when they “provoke” unwanted sexual attention.